BenConstable/quick-configure/README.md

 $ vendor/bin/behat
 ```

+I'm currently in the process of finishing off the phpspec tests - they will be
+done soon.

 ###License

-QuickConfigure is open-sourced software licensed under the MIT license
+QuickConfigure is open-sourced software licensed under the MIT license.